 - To examine reporting accuracy, girls were categorized as implausible under-reporters, plausible reporters or implausible over-reporters at age nine.
 Analysis of variance was used to assess differences among under-, plausible and over-reporters on measures of reported energy intake and weight status

-- A series of independent regression analyses were conducted to examine the contribution of reported energy intake at age nine for predicting body mass index at age 11 for the total sample, (N=169); for plausible reporters, (N=102); and for implausible reporters, (N=67) (Model 1)
+- A series of independent regression analyses were conducted to examine the contribution of reported energy intake at age nine for predicting BMI at age 11 for the total sample, (N=169); for plausible reporters, (N=102); and for implausible reporters, (N=67) (Model 1)

 - Hierarchical regression analyses were conducted, adjusting models for parental BMI (Model 2) and for girls’ pubertal status at age nine (Model 3).
 All analyses were conduced using SAS software (version 8.02, 2001, SAS institute, Cary NC).

 - Reported energy intake by three 24-hour recalls